mjimenez98/nano-vm-port/README.md

 7. Run `screen portName` where `portName` is the port being used by your chip.
 It should still be in your clipboard.
 This will allow us to see the serial monitor

-You should now be able to see the output in your terminal
+You should now be able to see the output in your terminal.

 ### Task 4